uoitsci/pi-labs/content/lab/gpio.md

 {{<img src="/images/led.png">}}

 As LEDs are diodes, current only flows in one direction.
 Thus you must connect the anode to the power source and the cathode to the ground.
-Reversing these connections will now permit current to flow through and thus it will not emit light.
+Reversing these connections will not permit current to flow through and thus it will not emit light.

 In general the longest leg of the LED is the anode, while the shortest is the cathode.
 The flat side of the LED lens is always the cathode.

 To control an LED from the Pi we are going to connect it to a GPIO pin.
 While any GPIO pin may be used, this example uses pin #12.
+As you can verify in the pinout diagram above, this corresponds to the GPIO #18 (as labelled in the header).

 {{<img src="/images/led_circuit.png" hidpi="/images/led_circuit@2x.png">}}